kj-sh604/dotfiles/README.md

 # my dotfiles

 personal collection of config files for my Linux set-up.
-I mostly use a cringe-looking awesome-WM "rice", neovim, and the `fish` shell.
+I mostly use a cringe-looking awesome-WM "rice", neovim, and the `fish` or `zsh` shell.

 ![Image of my Linux Rice](https://aedrielkylejavier.me/assets/rice2.png)